andresilva-cc/andresilva.cc/README.md

 ## Figma

-Made some changes during the development, but the essence is there:
+I made some improvements after the first version, but the essence is there:

 Wireframe: https://www.figma.com/file/hEknpRUxnxyKDsUgAMVqVh/andresilva.cc-Wireframe